Cranberry Sauce With Vanilla And Cinnamon

-This ultra flavorful gourmet cranberry sauce is made with fresh cranberries, wine, cinnamon, and vanilla.
+This ultra-flavorful gourmet cranberry sauce is made with fresh cranberries, wine, cinnamon, and vanilla.
 This recipe is one of my family’s favorite holiday recipes!
 You can make this on the stovetop and even in your slow cooker.
 Canning is optional.

-I don’t know what I like better about this mulled cranberry sauce: the scent of the cranberries simmering on the stove, or the cinnamon and vanilla ‘notes’ in the cooked sauce.
+I don’t know what I like better about this mulled cranberry sauce: the scent of the cranberries simmering on the stove or the cinnamon and vanilla ‘notes’ in the cooked sauce.

-This recipe is one of those recipes that makes the holidays really seem like the holidays.
+This recipe is one of those recipes that makes the holidays seem like the holidays.
 Trust me, it does not disappoint!

 What You’ll Love About This Recipe